MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/setup-manage-vendor-payments.md

 # required metadata

 title: Set up and use pay-when-paid vendor payments
-description: This topic explains how to create pay-when-paid (PWP) terms so that you can release partial vendor payments, based on customer payments.
+description: This article explains how to create pay-when-paid (PWP) terms so that you can release partial vendor payments, based on customer payments.
 author: RadhikaRS
 ms.date: 03/30/2020
 ms.topic: article